 Welcome to Lesson 7!
 In this lesson, we’ll explore loops in C#, which are fundamental for repeating code blocks multiple times.
 Loops help you handle repetitive tasks efficiently and are essential for many programming tasks.
-We’ll cover three types of loops in C#: for
+We’ll cover three types of loops in C#: for, while, and do-while.

 Syntax: